brikis98/yevgeniy-brikman-homepage/_posts/2018-07-25-the-effective-executive.md

 As always, I've saved a few of my favorite quotes:

-‚ÄúConverting a decision into action requires answering several distinct questions: Who has to know of this decision?
+"Converting a decision into action requires answering several distinct questions: Who has to know of this decision?
 What action has to be taken?
 Who is to take it?
 And what does the action have to be so that the people who have to do it can do it?
-The first and the last of these are too often overlooked‚Äîwith dire results.‚Äù
+The first and the last of these are too often overlooked—with dire results."

-‚ÄúIf the executive lets the flow of events determine what he does, what he works on, and what he takes seriously, he will fritter himself away ‚Äúoperating.‚Äù He may be an excellent man.
+"If the executive lets the flow of events determine what he does, what he works on, and what he takes seriously, he will fritter himself away "operating."
+He may be an excellent man.
 But he is certain to waste his knowledge and ability and to throw away what little effectiveness he might have achieved.
-What the executive needs are criteria which enable him to work on the truly important, that is, on contributions and results, even though the criteria are not found in the flow of events.‚Äù
+What the executive needs are criteria which enable him to work on the truly important, that is, on contributions and results, even though the criteria are not found in the flow of events."

-‚ÄúA decision without an alternative is a desperate gambler‚Äôs throw.‚Äù
+"A decision without an alternative is a desperate gambler's throw."

-‚ÄúOne cannot hire a hand‚Äîthe whole man always comes with it.‚Äù
+"One cannot hire a hand—the whole man always comes with it."

-‚ÄúIf there is any one ‚Äúsecret‚Äù of effectiveness, it is concentration.
-Effective executives do first things first and they do one thing at a time.‚Äù
+"If there is any one "secret" of effectiveness, it is concentration.
+Effective executives do first things first and they do one thing at a time."

 **Rating**: 4 stars